Towards Anytime Classification in Early-Exit Architectures by Enforcing Conditional Monotonicity: Background Setting of Interest

 where $w_m \in \mathbb{R}^+$ are weights that control the degree to which each exit is trained.
 The weights are most often set to be uniform across all exits.
 For notational brevity, we will denote $\prob[]{\rvy = y \given \rvx = \vx \comma \vphi_{m} \comma \vtheta_m}$ as $\prob[][m]{y \given \vx }$ henceforth.

 \paragraph{Setting of Interest} At test time, there are various ways to exploit the advantages of an \en.
-For example, computation could be halted if an input is deemed sufficiently easy such that a weaker model (e.g.~$p_1$ or $p_2$) can already make an accurate prediction, thus accelerating inference time \citep{huang2018multi}.
-Such \emph{efficient} computation has been the central focus of the \ens's literature thus far \citep{matsubara_split_2022}.
-However, we will focus on the related, yet distinct, anytime setting motivated in the Introduction.
+For example, computation could be halted if an input is deemed sufficiently easy such that a weaker model (e.g.~$p_1$ or $p_2$) can already make an accurate prediction, thus accelerating inference time.
+Such \emph{efficient} computation has been the central focus of the \ens's literature thus far \citep{matsubara_split_2022} and is sometimes referred to as \emph{budgeted batch classification} \citep{huang2018multi}.
+However, in this work we focus exclusively on the related, yet distinct, \emph{anytime} setting motivated in the Introduction.
 We assume computation is terminated when the current environment cannot support computing and evaluating the $(m+1)$th model.
 These constraints originate solely from the environment, meaning the user or model developer has no control over them.
 We assume the model will continue to run until it either receives such an external signal to halt or the final---i.e., $M$th---model is computed \citep{grubb_speedboost_2012}.
+Furthermore, in line with previous literature on anytime algorithms \citep{huang2018multi, hu2019learning}, we assume the model sees one data point at a time when deployed, i.e., the batch size is one at test time.